makersacademy/airport_challenge/domain_model.md

 ### Messages:
 Weather => Provide weather check
-Plane => Prevent landing when weather is stormy
+Airport => Prevent landing when weather is stormy

 ## Fifth User Story:
 As an air traffic controller, To ensure safety, I want to prevent landing when the airport is full.